rgsmith27/odin-landing-page/README.md

 # odin-landing-page
-landing page project for The Odin Project guide to webdev
+This is a landing page project for The Odin Project, a guide to webdev.
+This project demonstrates knowledge of flexbox and css styling.